Home Applications sanitary-surveillance

 Project Description

-This project collects product recall and safety warning data from the CPSC (Consumer Product Safety Commission) website, processes the information, organizes it into a JSON format, and persists it in InterSystems IRIS.
+This project collects product recall and safety warning data from the CPSC (Consumer Product Safety Commission), processes it into JSON, and persists it in InterSystems IRIS.

 The project includes:

-Data processing and cleaning, normalizing names of manufacturers, importers, and retailers.
+Normalizes names of manufacturers, importers, distributors, and retailers.

 Technologies Used